Smolations/polymerge/README.md

       Please make a selection (or press Enter to abort):

-You can now choose to create a new polymer branch.
+You can now choose to create a new poly branch.
 You will be prompted for a name to give to this wrapper branch.
-Once submitted and validated, your new polymer branch will be created.
-You will also be prompted to set the new polymer as the active polymer.
-If you decline, you will need to make sure an active polymer is set before you can add any monomers to it.
+Once submitted and validated, your new poly branch will be created.
+You will also be prompted to set the new poly as the active poly.
+If you decline, you will need to make sure an active poly is set before you can add any mono branches to it.

-### Add a Monomer to a Polymer
+### Add a Mono to a Poly

-Now that there is at least one polymer defined and an active polymer is set, another group of menu options appears:
+Now that there is at least one poly defined and an active poly is set, another group of menu options appears:

                    /)
           __   ___//     ___    _  __  _    _